paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-004-tariff-act-of-1930.md

 ### Statutory Notes

 #### References in Text
 The Foreign Trade Zones Act, referred to in subsec. (i)(4), is act June 18, 1934, ch.
 590, 48 Stat.
-998, as amended, which is classified generally to chapter 1A (§ 81a et seq.) of this title.
+998, which is classified generally to chapter 1A (§ 81a et seq.) of this title.
 For complete classification of this Act to the Code, see Tables.

 #### Prior Provisions
 Provisions similar to those in this section were contained in act Sept.
 21, 1922, ch.
 356, title IV, § 484, 42 Stat.
 960. That section was superseded by section 484 of act June 17, 1930, comprising this section, and repealed by section 651(a)(1) of the 1930 act.